Why I'm revisiting software fundamentals and my learning plan

 I started programming at the age of 16, during my junior year of high school.
 I am now 28, so that's over 10 years.
 Though I had a few years in between where I didn't code due to life circumstances.

-I feel like I did a solid job at learning the fundamentals during my undergrad.
-I was motivated, curious, learned how to learn, and practiced deep work principles.
+I feel like I did a decent job at learning the fundamentals during my undergrad.
+I was motivated, curious, knew how to learn, and practiced deep work principles.
 I had good exposure to math, algorithms, data structures, basics of programming, computer organization/architecture, networks, OS, etc. You can find my relevant course work on my LinkedIn profile under the Education section.

-But as time has passed, I’ve realized there were areas I never got to touch (such as other programming languages theory, databases, compilers, cybersecurity, software architecture, etc).
-These are areas that I feel like if I learn them, I would be a stronger engineer.
+But as time has passed, I’ve realized there were areas I never got to touch (such as programming languages theory, databases, compilers, cybersecurity, software architecture, etc).
+These are areas that I feel like learning them would make me a stronger engineer.
 I'm also curious about learning new areas.

 I'm revisiting the fundamentals because I want to refine my understanding, close knowledge gaps, visit untouched areas, and revisit concepts with more maturity and context than I had back in school.
 I'm also rebuilding my career from the ground up and this is a way to get my bases covered.
 I want to widen and deepen my base of knowledge.
 I also love learning !